Super Bowl XLIX halftime show: Commercial impact

-According to NFL and ESPN the halftime show was seen by 118.5 million viewers, an increase of three million over Bruno Mars' Super Bowl XLVIII performance.
-In comparison, the Super Bowl telecast as a whole had an average viewership of 114.4 million (credited as the most watched program in American television history), and peaked at 120.8 million during the fourth quarter.
-Although credited by some outlets as the most-watched Super Bowl halftime show of all time, the Los Angeles Times reported a figure of 133.4 million for Michael Jackson's Super Bowl XXVII performance.
+According to Nielsen ratings, the halftime show was seen by 118.5 million viewers, an increase of three million over Bruno Mars' Super Bowl XLVIII performance.
+In comparison, the Super Bowl telecast as a whole had an average viewership of 114.4 million (credited as the second-most watched program in American television history), and peaked at 120.8 million during the fourth quarter.

 Following the halftime show, all three of the songs performed by Missy Elliott entered the top twenty singles list on iTunes, and later reached the top ten.
 Billboard reported that industry sources expected Perry's songs to collectively sell around 100,000 downloads as a result of the performance, while Elliott's songs were predicted to sell up to 70,000 downloads, which would be an increase of more than 1,000% from the previous week (where Elliott sold 6,000 song downloads).
 For the week ending February 1, 2015, Perry's discography registered a 92% sales gain in the United States, selling 121,000 albums and song downloads in total.
 Meanwhile, Elliot's albums and song downloads sold 73,000, up 996% from the previous week.